Abhishek-015/Abhishek-015/README.md

 <p align="justify">
-    This is Abhishek Singh.
-To be a skilled and significant Software Engineer, for now I am tempted to work with Web Technology.
+    This is Abhishek Singh.I am going be a skilled and significant Software Engineer, right now I am tempted to work with Web Technology.
     I have been learning full stack web development since I got acquainted with programming.
 </p>